neg-c/psm/README.md

 Follow the instructions in the [INSTALL](INSTALL.md) file to build and integrate Prisma into your project.

+## Dependencies

+Prisma has the following dependencies:

+- **Core Library Dependency**:

+  - [Eigen3](https://eigen.tuxfamily.org/) - Used for matrix operations in color
+    space conversions

+- **Optional Dependencies**:
+  - [GoogleTest](https://github.com/google/googletest) - Used for testing only
+  - [STB](https://github.com/nothings/stb) - Used for the CLI tool only

+When using vcpkg, these dependencies are automatically managed.
+The optional components (tests and CLI tool) can be disabled during the build process if you don't need them.
+See the [INSTALL](INSTALL.md) file for build configuration options.

 ## Usage Example

 Here's a simple example showing color space conversion from sRGB to Adobe RGB,